awslabs/cognito-at-edge/README.md

 ```

 ### Authentication Gateway Setup
 This library can also be used in an authentication gateway setup.
 If you have a frontend client application that uses AWS Cognito for authentication, it fetches and stores authentication tokens in the browser.
-Depending on where the tokens are stored in the browser (localStorage, cookies, sessionStorage), they may susceptible to token theft.
-In order to mitigate this risk, a set of Lambda@Edge handlers can be deployed that act as an authentication gateway intermediary between frontend and Cognito, whose job is to fetch and store tokens in HttpOnly cookies.
+Depending on where the tokens are stored in the browser (localStorage, cookies, sessionStorage), they may susceptible to token theft and XSS (Cross-Site Scripting).
+In order to mitigate this risk, a set of Lambda@Edge handlers can be deployed on a CloudFront distribution which act as an authentication gateway intermediary between the frontend app and Cognito.
+These handlers will authenticate and fetch tokens on the frontend's behalf and set them as [Secure; HttpOnly](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies#restrict_access_to_cookies) tokens inside the browser, thereby restricting access to other scripts in the app.

 Handlers
 1. `handleSignIn` (Can be mapped to `/signIn` in Cloudfront setup): Redirect users to Cognito's authorize endpoint after replacing redirect uri with its own -- for instance, `/parseAuth`.